anttisalonen/progbook/rst/intro.rst

 I should mention at this point, if it wasn't already clear, that the author has no real pedagogical experience.

 If you think there's something very unclear about some part of the book or otherwise have any questions or comments, let me know.
 My email is ajsalonen@gmail.com.
-You may also create an issue or a pull request in Github.
+You may also create an issue or a pull request in GitHub.
 I'm also not a native English speaker so any corrections on that front are welcome as well.

 About the author
 ================